blue-freedom-technologies/test-network/README.md

 ### Node I

-Keys are generated in a **Air-gapped computer** that is deliberately separated from the internet for security reasons.
+Keys are generated in a **air-gapped computer** that is deliberately separated from the internet for security reasons.
 This means that the computer does not have any physical or wireless connections to any other network that is connected to the internet.

 #### Generate the Sr25519 key for **producing blocks** using [aura](https://wiki.polkadot.network/docs/glossary#aura).